mithublue/Shortcode-Maker/readme.txt

 1. Plugin Initial version

 == Upgrade Notice ==

+= 3.0 =
+A major update has been added to the plugin with extended feature and functionalities !

 = 2.1 =
 A major update has been added to the plugin with extended feature and functionalities !